ashfire908/tools/README.md

   configure the shell to use the started SSH agent, and load in the SSH keys.
   Useful for remote shells or systems you don't have a built-in preconfigured SSH agent for. (agent_loader/)
+* Fallout Terminal Hacker - Script that assists with the terminal hacking minigame in Fallout 3 (and later games).
+One of the first (if not the first) programs I ever wrote.
+Designed for Linux terminals; term color codes probably won't work on Windows.
+Last modified in 2009 before having a styling/typo pass and being committed. (fallout3/)